 But the King, always aware of his own dependence on his courtiers, also applied the carrot and stick approach, using the allotted herd.
 If the courtiers’ behaviour and actions were tolerable to the King, the courtiers would keep the herd until they transgressed the King – did something intolerable to the King, and the herd would, with immediate effect, be removed, the courtier banished from the court.

 The King, through (using) other courtiers, would go after the banished courtier and his entire relations, and made sure he condemned the courtier and his family [in]to crippling poverty; to serve a lesson and send a strong message to the court.

 The courtiers’ own children would grow into court life and experience, they would be prepared for the next generation of court life – at the expense of the majority hoi polloi.
 The majority hoi polloi would be guaranteed (to remain in) their hoi polloi status, as their natural designation.
 There was very little, if any at all, social mobility in the King’s Kingdom.
 This was by intention and social design to control admission and access to the King’s court and protect its ‘sacredness’.

 However, no King’s courtier would be allowed to leave the court because (on the basis that) they knew a lot about the King and the court, that would compromise the King and his Kingship.
 Even the courtiers banished from the court would be sent to a specially designated place and kept under the court’s and King’s close surveillance.
-In essence, life in the King’s court was prison life; based on the principle: once in, in forever, in for life!
+In essence, life in the King’s court was prison life; based on the principle: once in, in for life!

 Modern African courts have not changed much in their fundamental purpose and functions except, of course, wealth symbols and value have changed profoundly.
 But the behaviour is pretty much the same with minor modifications here and there.